vbs-plus/magic-cli/README.md

 ###  Step 2: Checkout `Magic` works normally

-You can use the following command to show `Magic's` features
+You can use the following command to show `Magic's` features.

 ```sh
 magic -h